alfredomartinezjr/wosostats/resources/definitions.md

 **Parried to safety** - `parried.to.safety`

 When a goalkeeper gets a glancing touch on the ball and deviates it into safety.
+Parrying a ball out of bounds counts as "to safety."

 **Parried to danger** - `parried.to.danger`

 When a goalkeeper gets a glancing touch on the ball and deviates it away, but close to the goal and at the feet of an opponent ready to make a play on the ball.

+**Deflected to safety** - `deflected.to.safety`

+When a goalkeeper uses a part of her body other than her hands (such as her body or legs) to deviate the direction of the ball into safety.
+Deviating a ball out of bounds counts as "to safety."

+**Deflected to danger** - `deflected.to.danger`

+When a goalkeeper uses a part of her body other than her hands (such as her body or legs) to deviate the direction of the ball, but it ends up close to goal and at the feet of an opponent ready to make a play on the ball.

 #Goalkeeper save attempt